 The Company is subject to commodity price fluctuations related to the portion of its sales of recyclable commodities that are not under floor or flat pricing arrangements.
-To minimize the Company's commodity exposure, the Company enters into hedging transactions that have been authorized pursuant to the Company's policies and procedures.
+To minimize the Company's commodity exposure, the Company has entered into 10 commodity hedging agreements that have been authorized pursuant to the Company's policies and procedures.
 The Company does not use financial instruments for trading purposes and is not a party to any leveraged derivatives.
-If commodity prices were to change by 10%, the impact on the company's revenue is estimated at \$6.6 Million.
+As of October 31, 2001 the fair value of these hedges was \$2.0 million, with the offset (net of taxes of \$0.8 million) recorded as an unrealized gain in other comprehensive income.
+If commodity prices were to change by 10%, the impact on the Company's operating margin is estimated at \$1.8 million for the guarter reported.